ShengqiWu2004/cse15l-lab-reports/LabReport3.md

 <img width="569" alt="截屏2023-02-09 下午2 34 23" src="https://user-images.githubusercontent.com/114774291/217954578-9c9b4876-67b6-435c-a4a7-0be903579703.png">

 In this picture we can see that because there are no whole word that is exactly the same as "abou", it prints out nothing, which is consistant with out expectation.

+#### Source cited
+The most coomand option can be find on <https://www.geeksforgeeks.org/grep-command-in-unixlinux/>